masheia/Aws-project-2/README.md

 ## 🎯 Overview

 The **Face Recognition Attendance System** is a fully serverless, cloud-based solution that automates student attendance tracking using Amazon Rekognition's facial recognition technology.
-Students can mark their own attendance by uploading a selfie, and the system automatically identifies them and records their attendance in real-time.
-Admins can also upload class photos to mark attendance for multiple students at once.
+Students can mark their own attendance by uploading a photo through the web interface, and the system automatically identifies them and records their attendance in real-time.
+Administrators manage the system through AWS Console (DynamoDB, CloudWatch, IAM) for secure, direct data control and system monitoring.

 ### Problem Statement